 As S. pneumoniae cell growth takes place exclusively within the human host, we study the cell host-cell interactions to provide context of cell growth processes.
-We study how S. pneumoniae cells adapt to environmental changes within hosts, resist clearance by the immune system and cope with antibiotic challenges.
+We study how S. pneumoniae cells adapt to environmental changes within hosts, resists clearance by the immune system and copes with antibiotic challenges.

 We use genetic screens, biochemical assays and epifluorescence microscopy to advance our understanding of the molecular mechanisms behind these processes.

 Identification of a new cell wall biogenesis factor CozE using Tn-seq